kambleriya/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 # API-INTEGRATION-AND-DATA-VISUALIZATION
-This project shows data visualization of weather forcast of next 5 days using the data of public API.
+This project shows data visualization of weather forecast of next 5 days using the data of public API.